suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 suit-directive-copy reads its source from suit-parameter-source-component ({{suit-parameter-source-component}}).

 If either the source component parameter or the source component itself is absent, this command fails.

+The size and digest of the payload to be fetched are typically set prior to the invokation of suit-directive-copy.
+If both suit-parameter-image-digest and suit-parameter-image-size are set for the current component when suit-directive-copy is invoked, the Manifest Processor MAY choose to optimize the copy by:

+* Checking if the target component matches the digest supplied before copying.
+* Checking if the source component matches the digest supplied before copying.

+The first optimization avoids a copy operation when the data is the same.
+The second optimization avoids a copy of a corrupted image.
+The exact mechanisms of these optimizations are implementation defined.

 #### suit-directive-write {#suit-directive-write}